cacttus/BR2/project/tasks.md

 - [ ] UtilMesh really needs to be a node, we need to update it relative to the trasnform of the object its drawing

-- [ ] Move Path's Cubic Bezier code into a new CBSpline class to organize this better.
+- [x] Move Path's Cubic Bezier code into a new CBSpline class to organize this better.
 Path should support liner, and CB splines.
-	- [ ] Create CBSpline class.
+	- [x] Create CBSpline class.

 - [ ] RTS Camera Fixes
+	* Updates to the RTS camera will allow easier object navigation.
 	- [ ] Free Mode
 	- [ ] Focus Mode
 		- [ ] Implement focus movement (transition) between objects